 Drip System Hydroponics: What It Is and How to Get Started

 Drip hydroponics is a system of gardening in which water, nutrient solution, and air are delivered to plants via tubing.
 The drip system hydroponics facilitates vigorous plant growth while minimizing water waste.
-In fact, the watering schedule for most drip system hydroponic gardens is much less frequent than that is used in traditional garden irrigation methods.
+In fact, the watering schedule for most drip system hydroponic gardens is much less frequent than that is needed with traditional garden irrigation methods.

 One of the main benefits of drip system hydroponics is that it results in reduced water use; this can be especially important during times of drought or when expensive irrigation resources are unavailable.
 Drip systems also conserve moisture by delivering moisture directly to the roots of plants, rather than water droplets bouncing off the leaves and into the air.